Vârteșcoiu

 Vârteșcoiu is a commune located in Vrancea County, Muntenia, Romania.
 It is composed of six villages: Beciu, Faraoanele, Olteni, Pietroasa, Râmniceanca, and Vârteșcoiu.

 The commune is located in the central part of the county, on the right bank of the Milcov River.

+A small 13th-century fort discovered at Vârteșcoiu has been suggested as a candidate for the civitas de Mylco (on the Milcov River), the seat of the bishop of the Diocese of Cumania mentioned in a 1278 papal letter (see Roman Catholic Diocese of Cumania: List of bishops).